keyboardpartner/HX3/LATEST/readme.md

 ### Changelog

+<b>07/01/2015</b> Firmware #3.82

+From firmware 3.82 and up, HX3 will not send own MIDI CCs on MIDI OUT when MIDI Option = 3 (RcvSndMgNoCC).
+MIDI Option = 3 is now default on all firmwares except HX3 Expander (which has to accept MIDI CCs).
+This change has been made since the MIDI CCs HX3 sends out may disturb connected MIDI workstations/arrangers.
+Note: If send/receive of MIDI CCs is enabled (Option = 1 or 2),
+HX3 will transmit its own CCs (drawbars etc.) always according to NI B4 set, independent from selected MIDI CC interpreter.

+* Modified MIDI Option = RcvSndMgNoCC behaviour
+* RcvSndMgNoCC option is now default on HX3 firmwares except for HX3 Expander

 <b>06/29/2015</b> Firmware #3.812, FPGA #29062015

 * Linear display mapping (MIDI as well as analog drawbar input) to better match the drawbar numbering